Zero Gravity Corporation: Flight experience

 Noah and Erin Fulmor were the first couple to get married in weightlessness.

 Fliers undergo a brief training session before embarking.
-A flight lasts 90 to 100 minutes, and consists of fifteen parabolas, each of which simulates about 30 seconds of reduced gravity: one that simulates Martian gravity (one-third of Earth's), two that simulate Lunar gravity (one-sixth of Earth's), and 12 that simulate weightlessness.
+A flight lasts 90 to 100 minutes, and consists of fifteen parabolas, each of which simulates about 30 seconds of reduced gravity, including two that simulate Lunar gravity (one-sixth of Earth's).
 Each parabola begins with the aircraft climbing at a 45-degree angle at approximately 23000 ft, peaks at 32000 ft, and ends with the aircraft pointed down at a 30-degree angle.

 Fleet

 The company owns and operates a Boeing 727-227F Advanced, registration N794AJ, dubbed "G-FORCE ONE".
 They fly parabolic arcs similar to those of NASA's KC-135 reduced gravity aircraft.

 Zero-G's Weightless Lab research program provides access to low gravity environments for technological development, which have been used in biomedical and pharmaceutical research, fluid and fundamental physics, materials science, aerospace engineering, space exploration hardware and human space habitation.